 She said Turkey was determined to be a development partner of Ghana as its construction companies have invested more than half a billion in Ghana and also see many other opportunities to enhance cooperation in the Ghana Beyond Aid.

-“I believe that long term commercial relations can only be established on a mutual basis so I believe that as there are a lot of opportunities for Turkish products in the Ghanaian market, way there are more opportunities for Ghanaian products in the Turkish market,” she said.
+“I believe that long term commercial relations can only be established on a mutual basis so I believe that as there are a lot of opportunities for Turkish products in the Ghanaian market,

 “In other to increase our bilateral trade volume, we need to keep regular meetings of businessmen in both countries.
 We have several businessmen associations, who particular focus on bilateral cooperation in all sectors, not only trade…, so I believe that in the coming months, we will be able to work further," she said.